rohan843/cybersecurity-notes/README.md

 ## Networks

 A network is a group of connected devices.
+Devices on a network can connect to other devices on the network.
+Devices need to find each other on a network to establish communications, for which the devices use unique addresses.